-One of the hottest peppers in the world, the Trinidad Scorpion pepper's name comes from the pointed end of the pepper that is said to resemble a scorpion's stinger.
-When fully mature, the peppers grow are about one to two inches in length with smooth, thin skin.
-Most Trinidad Scorpion peppers have a distinct point, like a stinger, that give them an unique, dangerous appearance.
+One of the hottest peppers in the world, the Trinidad Scorpion pepper's name comes from the pointed end of the pepper which is said to resemble a scorpion's stinger.
+When fully mature, the peppers grow about one to two inches in length with smooth, thin skin.
+Most Trinidad Scorpion peppers have a distinct point, like a stinger, that gives them a unique, dangerous appearance.

 Aside from Hot Pepper Challenges, most people do not eat raw Trinidad Scorpion peppers and instead use them to make spicy hot sauces, salsas, and other seasonings.
 Although it has been overshadowed by hotter and newer varieties like the California Reaper, the Trinidad Scorpion still has the record-book pedigree and the famous stinger tail that just fits with the extreme heat.